Middle Finger U

 Middle Finger U. is the only studio album by American rapper Sauce Money.
-It was released on May 23, 2000 via Priority Records.
-Production was handled by Mr. Rapture, DJ Clark Kent, Spencer Bellamy, Daven "Prestige" Vanderpool, DJ Premier, EZ Elpee, Jaz-O, Marley Marl, Omonte Ward and Sean Combs.
+It was released on May 23, 2000, via Priority Records.
+The production was handled by Mr. Rapture, DJ Clark Kent, Spencer Bellamy, Daven "Prestige" Vanderpool, DJ Premier, EZ Elpee, Jaz-O, Marley Marl, Omonte Ward and Sean Combs.
 It features guest appearances from Jay-Z, Memphis Bleek, Puff Daddy, Bam-Bue and Maverick.
-The album peaked at #72 on the Billboard 200 and at #19 on Top R&B/Hip-Hop Albums in the United States.
+The album peaked at No. 72 on the Billboard 200 and at No. 19 on Top R&B/Hip-Hop Albums in the United States.